Sættedammen

-Sættedammen is a cohousing community in Denmark.
-Established 1972, it is the world's first community defined as cohousing, following a path similar to the founders of Bryn Gweled Homesteads in the US 1940.
-The membership comprises approximately 60 adults and 20 children in 35 households.
+Sættedammen is a cohousing community in New Hammersholt, Denmark.

+Established 1972, it is the world's first community defined as modern cohousing, following a path similar to the founders of Bryn Gweled Homesteads in the US 1940's.

+The community comprises approximately 60 adults and 20 children in 27 independent households.

 Sættedammen is an open, non-dogmatic community, based on social activities (various interest groups, a daily common dinner, common celebration of holidays and cultural events).

+History

+In the mid 1960's, Jan Gudmand-Høyer and a small group of friends bought a building on the outskirts of Copenhagen, in the hope of living more communally.
+This was short-lived due to neighbours' concerns that increased numbers of children in the area would make a lot of noise.
+However, media coverage drew attention to this alternative concept of living, and interest grew, expanding the initial group to 2 cohousing communities.

+Sættedammen was designed by architects Theo Mountain and Palle Dyreborg in 1967, and opened in 1972.

+A second cohousing project, Skråplanet opened in 1973, followed by other cohousing communities.